The Protocols of the Elders of Zion: Publication history

-The Protocols appeared in print in the Russian Empire as early as 1903, published as a series of articles in Znamya, a Black Hundreds newspaper owned by Pavel Krushevan.
-It appeared again in 1905 as the final chapter (Chapter XII) of the second edition of Velikoe v malom i antikhrist ("The Great in the Small & Antichrist"), a book by Sergei Nilus.
+The first known mention of The Protocols was in a 1902 article in Saint Petersburg's conservative newspaper Novoye Vremya by journalist Mikhail Osipovich Menshikov.
+He wrote that a venerable lady of the upper class had suggested he read a small booklet, The Protocols of the Elders of Zion, which denounced "a conspiracy against the world".
+Menshikov was strongly skeptical of the authenticity of The Protocols, dismissing its authors and spreaders as "people with brain fever".
+In 1903, The Protocols was published as a series of articles in Znamya, a Black Hundreds newspaper owned by Pavel Krushevan.
+It appeared again in 1905 as the final chapter (Chapter XII) of the second edition of Velikoe v malom i antikhrist ("The Great Within the Minuscule and Antichrist"), a book by Sergei Nilus.
 In 1906, it appeared in pamphlet form edited by Georgy Butmi de Katzman.

-These first three (and subsequently more) Russian language imprints were published and circulated in the Russian Empire during the 1903–06 period as a tool for scapegoating Jews, blamed by the monarchists for the defeat in the Russo-Japanese War and the Revolution of 1905.
-Common to all three texts is the idea that Jews aim for world domination.
+These first Russian language imprints were used as a tool for scapegoating Jews, blamed by the monarchists for the defeat in the Russo-Japanese War and the Revolution of 1905.
+Common to all the texts is the idea that Jews aim for world domination.
 Since The Protocols are presented as merely a document, the front matter and back matter are needed to explain its alleged origin.
 The diverse imprints, however, are mutually inconsistent.
 The general claim is that the document was stolen from a secret Jewish organization.
 Since the alleged original stolen manuscript does not exist, one is forced to restore a purported original edition.
-This has been done by the Italian scholar, Cesare G. De Michelis in 1998, in a work which was translated into English and published in 2004, where he treats his subject as Apocrypha.
+This has been done by the Italian scholar, Cesare G. De Michelis in 1998, in a work which was translated into English and published in 2004, where he treats his subject as apocrypha.

+In 2020, the Russian historian Ljubov’ Vladimirovna Ul’Janova-Bibikova found a typescript version of The Protocols in the manuscripts collections of the Moscow Central Library.
+The copy included manuscript additions of terms and corrections found in the 1906 version edited by Georgy Butmi.
+The handwriting is similar to other manuscripts written by Butmi.
+This typescript copy confirms that the Protocols were written at least in part in Russia, and were not completely written or translated in France.
+Cesare G. De Michelis has signalled the importance of the discovery of this typescript.

-As the Russian Revolution unfolded, causing White movement-affiliated Russians to flee to the West, this text was carried along and assumed a new purpose.
+As the Russian Revolution unfolded, causing White movement–affiliated Russians to flee to the West, this text was carried along and assumed a new purpose.
 Until then, The Protocols had remained obscure; it now became an instrument for blaming Jews for the Russian Revolution.
 It became a tool, a political weapon, used against the Bolsheviks who were depicted as overwhelmingly Jewish, allegedly executing the "plan" embodied in The Protocols.
 The purpose was to discredit the October Revolution, prevent the West from recognizing the Soviet Union, and bring about the downfall of Vladimir Lenin's regime.